ISpectre23-dev/Kameo-FPS-Camera-Fix/README.md

 ### Manual installation

-1. Close Xenia.
+1. Close Xenia Canary.
-2. Back up any Kameo patch file you already have installed.
+2. Back up and remove any existing Kameo patch file from Xenia Canary's `patches` folder.
+Keep only one Kameo patch file installed to avoid duplicate entries or conflicting enabled states.
-3. Copy `4D5307D2 - Kameo Elements of Power.patch.toml` to the Xenia Canary
+3. Copy `4D5307D2 - Kameo Elements of Power.patch.toml` to Xenia Canary's
-   `patches` folder, replacing the existing Kameo patch file to avoid duplicate entries.
-4. Open the patch manager and enable only one of the two framerate options with Camera Fix.
-5. Make sure patches are enabled in the game configuration.

-> **Important:** enable only one Camera Fix option and keep the other one
-> disabled.
+   `patches` folder.
+4. Open the copied `.patch.toml` file in a text editor and set `is_enabled = true` for either `60 FPS + Camera Fix` or `100 FPS + Camera Fix`.
+Keep the other FPS option set to `false`.
 Never enable both simultaneously.
-Keep `vsync = true` and
+5. In Kameo's configuration, keep `apply_patches = true` and `vsync = true`,
-> `apply_patches = true`, and use the matching `framerate_limit` value.
+   then set `framerate_limit = 60` or `framerate_limit = 100` to match the
+   enabled patch.
+6. Launch the game and confirm that `[Patches Applied]` appears in Xenia Canary's title bar.

+> **Important:** only one FPS option may be enabled at a time.
+The
+> `Aspect Ratio` patch may be enabled independently alongside either FPS option.

 ### Xenia Manager

-Xenia Manager currently has an issue when importing this patch as a local
-patch: it may create an empty extensionless file, causing the patch entries to appear in the interface without being applied in-game.
+In the tested version of Xenia Manager, importing this file as a local patch may create an empty extensionless file.
+The patch entries can appear in the interface without being applied in-game.

 To install it through Xenia Manager: